 "We really took our time to test which products and brands are suitable," explains Valentin.
 "It is very important that the quality is right so that the customers are satisfied and the outfits can be rented out several times".
 At Ski-chic, a garment has an average of more than ten users per season, at Houdini it is also between ten and fifteen.
 Outerwear and accessories such as goggles and gloves are on offer, while Houdini also offers midlayers.
 "The closer you get to your body, the less interest there is in rented clothing," says Nanny Bergstedt from Houdini.

 And which styles do customers prefer to rent?
 "Not the flashy ones," Jordan Valentin noted.
 "We had a pink outfit from Peak Performance, but it was hardly ever ordered."
 Unlike in fashion, where flashy pieces are particularly popular for rent, customers here are more likely to look for the timeless products.
 This is great for the rental business, because the products can then be used for several seasons - further enhancing sustainability.

 Incidentally, the desire for more sustainability is not always the first motivation of customers.
 "Many of our customers simply don't go skiing often and don't want to buy expensive outfits for the whole family, or they are just passing through and don't have anything to ski with them," says Valentin.
 He therefore sees the offer primarily as a service that opens up new target groups for the sport.
-Globetrotter is also not afraid that the rental business might discourage customers from buying.
-Christian Zien of Globetrotter: "The rental business is a good start for people who are new to the outdoor sector and would like to try out whether they enjoy it at all."
+Globetrotter is also not afraid that the rental of sports equipment might discourage customers from buying.
+Christian Zien of Globetrotter: "To rent sporting equipment is a good idea for people who are new to the outdoor sector and would like to try out whether they enjoy it at all."